 For the first few weeks after you are home from surgery, it is natural to feel some pain and discomfort in your ankle area.
 You may also find that doing even the slightest of activities tires you out, or aggravates the pain.

-It is important to give your ankle complete rest for at least the first 2 weeks after the surgery.
+It is essential to give your ankle complete rest for at least the first two weeks after the surgery.
 Once the initial rest phase is over, you can start with a few tips to effectively manage the pain and keep it in check.

 1. Take Your Pain Medication On Time

-Keep a track of your pain and note whether it remains constant in its intensity or gets better or gets worse.
-This will help you give the right information to your doctor so that the pain medication can be changed or revised accordingly.
+- Please keep track of your pain and note whether it remains constant in its intensity or gets better or gets worse.
+Taking medication on time will help you give the right information to your doctor so that the pain medication can be changed or revised accordingly.

 2. Physiotherapy Exercises

-Did you know that physiotherapy sessions can effectively help to reduce your pain, strengthen the muscles and joints in your ankle area and prevent the pain from coming back?
+- Did you know that physiotherapy sessions can effectively help to reduce your pain, strengthen the muscles and joints in your ankle area?
+Do all of the above prevent the pain from coming back?
 Your physiotherapist will get an assessment of your overall health and create an exercise plan that is specifically suited to your needs.

 3. Deep Breathing

-Deep breathing exercises can help you stay calm and ease your pain sensations.
-The best part about this is that you can do it anywhere, in the comfort of your home and on your own.
+- Deep breathing exercises can help you stay calm and ease your pain sensations.
+The best part about deep breathing is you can do it anywhere, in the comfort of your home and on your own.
 Sit down in a quiet part of the house and take slow deep breaths for about 3 to 5 seconds.

 4. Distract Yourself From The Pain

-Depending on your interest, you can read, listen to music, watch a favourite series or movie, play board games or do something that will help you stay busy and relaxed.
+- Depending on your interest, you can read, listen to music, watch favorite movies, play board games, or do something that will help you stay busy and relaxed.

 5. Using An Ice Pack

-Place a small towel on your surgery area and place the ice pack over it.
+- Place a small towel on your surgery area and place the ice pack over it.
 Do not place the ice pack directly on your skin.
-Keep it for a small time but remove it if the skin starts turning red.
-In any case, do not use it for more than 10 minutes at a time.
+Keep it for a little time, but remove it if the skin starts turning red.
+In any case, please do not use it for more than 10 minutes at a time.